-Above all else, treat the introduction as an opportunity to show your prospects that they received the message because you chose to contact them precisely.
+Above all else, treat the introduction as an opportunity to show your prospects that they received the message because you meticulously chose to contact them.
 You’ve done your homework.
-You didn’t decide to reach out to them on a whim.
+You didn’t just decide to reach out to them on a whim.
 You were deliberate about it.

 To get replies, a cold email strategy has to be powerful, short, and intriguing.
 Each message should have a clear objective to get a reply and qualify whether the prospect is a good fit for your product or service.

-Here comes the part where you tell the message receiver what you want from them, or in other words, the so-called pitch.
+Here comes the part where you tell the message recipient what you want from them, or in other words, your pitch.

-So how to write a good cold email pitch?
+So how do you write a good cold email pitch?

-We know we should have a ready-made formula at hand that we’ll use whenever we talk about the product/service we offer.
-It should be spiced up with the benefits so that a potential buyer has a clear idea of what it is that we sell.
+We know we should have a ready-made formula at hand that we use whenever we talk about the product or service we offer.
+It should be spiced up with benefits so that a potential buyer has a clear idea of what it is that you sell.
 However, that’s not the best approach when we write a cold email.

 In a B2B sales email, we have to be subtle with our pitch.
 We don’t write it to close one more sale.
 We write it to start a unique business relationship with a potential buyer.
 And that calls for a personal approach.